 1. Find Your Why

-Our minds have the tendency to do minimal work possible – it’s an evolutionary thing based on survival – conserve energy for the rainy days!
+Our minds have the tendency to do the minimal work possible – it’s an evolutionary thing based on survival – conserve energy for the rainy days!
 So, unless there’s a strong reason, it would rather not expend its energy.
 If you want to change something, you better have a strong reason to change it.

-For example, if you want to change your belief, “Money is bad”, and you live a pretty decent life with no real money problems (maybe you have a partner who earns, or you’ve inherited it, or some other reason), it’ll be hard to change it.
+For example, if you want to change your belief, that “Money is bad”, and you live a pretty decent life with no real money problems (maybe you have a partner who earns, or you’ve inherited it, or some other reason), it’ll be hard to change it.

 If, on the other hand, you want to change your belief, “I won’t be loved”, and you’ve just come out of your second long-term relationship that just went south, you have a pretty strong reason to change this belief!